etwk/blog/content/lists/books.md

 	- [ ] Nelson Mandela: A Very Short Introduction
 - [ ] A Hand to Guide Me (Denzel Washington) #must
 - [ ] Brothers in the Beloved Community: The Friendship of Thich Nhat Hanh and Martin Luther King Jr. (Marc Andrus) #must
+- [ ] The Autobiography of Malcolm X: As Told to Alex Haley (Malcolm X, Alex Haley, Attallah Shabazz #must

 ## Philosophy
 - [ ] The Body in Pain: The Making and Unmaking of the World